rylanharper/nitrogen/README.md

 ### `flattenConnection`

-The Shopify module provides a `flattenConnection` utility function designed to simplify working with GraphQL connection objects.
-GraphQL connections often contain nested node arrays, which can make accessing the actual data cumbersome.
-This utility extracts and flattens these nodes, making your data easier to work with:
+A handy `flattenConnection` utility function is provided to make working with GraphQL connection objects much more simple.
+This utility extracts and flattens nested node arrays, making your data easier to work with:

 ```ts
 // Access product variant nodes